This is everything left by someone who has died, including property, money, and other possessions.

-The Money Advice Service website has more advice on making a will.
+Visit Money Helper for more advice on making a will

 Charities sometimes offer free will-writing services from a solicitor.
 You may want to make a donation in return.

-If you already support a charity, check if it is part of the National Free Wills Network.
+If you already support a charity, check if it's part of the National Free Wills Network.
 Some charities, including Independent Age, offer their supporters free will-writing services through this.

-Free Wills Month runs twice a year in some parts of England, in partnership with a number of charities.
-It allows people over 55 to have a will drawn up or updated free of charge by a participating solicitor – you can search for a solicitor on their website.
+Free Wills Month runs twice a year in some parts of England, in partnership with several charities.
+People over 55 can have a will drawn up or updated free of charge by a solicitor taking part in the scheme – you can search for a solicitor on their website.
+If your will is complicated, there may be a charge, so check with the solicitor in advance.
 The scheme usually runs in October and March.
-If your will is complicated, there may be a charge, so check with the solicitor in advance.

 Will Aid runs a scheme in November, in partnership with nine charities.
 Participating solicitors offer to write basic wills for free.
 There’s a suggested minimum donation (currently £100) and spaces are limited, so book an appointment in advance.
-You can search for participating solicitors on the Will Aid website.
+You can search for solicitors who are taking part on the Will Aid website.
 Unlike Free Wills Month, there is no minimum age to qualify for Will Aid.

 Reviewing your will